shubhjena/MyDentalClinic/README.md

 If you have any questions or need further assistance, feel free to contact me at [shubh.jena@gmail.com](mailto:shubh.jena@gmail.com).

-Thank you for using the Expense Tracker App!
+Thank you for visiting My Dental Clinic!